TedHusted/awake/awake.md/awake.md

 The passenger drops his phone.
 His face is contorted in shock.
 The airbag doesn’t deploy.
 The seat harness clicks open.
 An unprotected body sails into the windshield.
 The safety glass  gives way.
 It lands on the hood, cracking into a thousand connected pieces.

-The car is pitched vertically against the guardrail, like unexploded ordinance.
+The car is pitched vertically against the guardrail — like unexploded ordinance.
 Other vehicles slow in unison and swerve smoothly around the collision.
 The cars are a mix of old school sedans and super compact vehicles like the Stratos.
 One self-driving freight truck, with green “Powered by Hydrogen” mud flaps, creeps around the curve, flashers blinking.

 Sirens wail in the distance as a drone appears over the embankment.
 The basketball-size object disappears into the Stratos carrying a silver disk the size of a hockey puck.
 In a moment, the drone exits again.
 Now it is carrying in its grappling hooks a phone and some kind of a bright blue plug.
 The body is left untouched.